Grand Lodge of Michigan: History

+The Grand Stewards of Charity: James Abbott, Richard Smyth, Austin E. Wing, Obed Waite, Charles Jackson, John Mullett, John Farrar, Levi Cook, Laban Jenks, Hiram Brown, Robert Irwin, and Robert Irwin Jr.

-Grand Master Lewis Cass suspended all Masonic activity in Michigan in 1929 due to the Anti-Masonic agitation precipitated by the Morgan Affair incident of 1826 that occurred in New York.
+Grand Master Lewis Cass suspended all Masonic activity in Michigan in 1829 due to the Anti-Masonic agitation precipitated by the Morgan Affair incident of 1826 that occurred in New York.
 MWGM Cass's suspension would last for 13 years, until Michigan's second Grand Lodge was formed in 1842.
 In the meantime, Michigan would gain statehood in 1837.

 A committee to reorganize the Grand Lodge of Michigan was formed, meeting in Mt.
 Clemens, Macomb County, in November 1840.
 In May 1841, Abner C. Smith, tired of the doldrums Michigan Masonry had been in, called for a meeting of leading Michigan Masons held in his house, where it was decided to reorganize Michigan's Grand Lodge.
 The meeting was adjourned.
 The second Grand Lodge of Michigan was formed in June 1842 under the leadership of Grand Junior Warden Martin Davis of Ann Arbor and Grand Secretary Abner C. Smith, resulting in Leonard Weed being elected Grand Master of the new grand lodge.

 In the meantime, the “Brethren of St. Joseph Valley Lodge at Niles, Berrien Co., tiring of the situation, had asked and obtained [two years prior], after some delay, a charter from Grand Lodge of New York, dated June 10th, 1843, and ranked on the NY.
 Register No. 93."

 However, due to the 1842 incarnation of the Grand Lodge of Michigan not being officially recognized by the Grand Lodge of New York, and inspired by the bold actions of St. Joseph Valley Lodge in 1843, a few of the established lodges of Michigan applied for Charters under the Grand Lodge of New York, and were granted them.
 "The legal representatives of theses four Lodges [operating under the authority and jurisdiction of the Grand Lodge of New York], viz.
 St. Joseph No. 93, Zion 99, Detroit 100 and Oakland 101, met in Convention at Detroit, adopted a Grand Lodge Constitution, organized the present Grand Lodge of Michigan, and elected its Officers, on the 17th day of September 1844.
 John Mullett, elected Grand Master, was installed by Past Grand Master Lewis Cass, at an emergent communication … [and the] illegal Grand Lodge [of 1842] was dissolved."